mozilla/libaudit-go/README.md

 func AuditSetPid(s *NetlinkConnection, pid uint32 ) error
 ```

-This function tells the kernel what the pid is of the audit daemon
+This function registers the given PID with kernel as the program for receiving audit messages.

 Example :